2 critical after chase, crash on S. Eastern Blvd in Fayetteville

 FAYETTEVILLE, NC (WTVD) --Three people were hospitalized after a chase ended in a crash, closing S. Eastern Boulevard in Fayetteville on Monday night, police said.

-The crash happened in the area of E. Russell Street, which is also closed at that intersection,
+The crash happened around 9 p.m. in the area of E. Russell Street, which is also closed at that intersection,

-Police said the preliminary investigation showed that a sedan being pursued by police ran a red light and collided with another vehicle.
-Two people in the sedan were ejected from the car.
+Police said the preliminary investigation showed that a Kia sedan being pursued by a deputy with the Cumberland County Sheriff's Office ran a red light at the intersection and collided with a Hyundai.
+Two people in the Kia were ejected from the car.

 They were taken to Cape Fear Valley Medical Center in critical condition.

-The driver of the other car was also taken to the hospital.
+The driver of the Hyundai was also taken to the hospital.
 Their condition was not immediately known, but police said the injuries did not appear to be life-threatening.

-Motorists are asked to find alternate routes as the intersection is expected to be closed until at least midnight.
+Motorists are asked to find alternate routes, such as Old Wilmington Road, to avoid the impacted area, as the intersection is expected to be closed until at least 1 a.m.